sunpy/sunpy/doc/source/guide/tour.rst

     light_curve.peek()

-Within LightCurve.create, we have a dictionary that contains a single entry with key "param1" containing a list of 1440 entries (0-1439).
-As there are no times provided, so a default set of times are generated.
+Within LightCurve.create, we have a dictionary that contains a single entry with key "signal" containing a list of 1000 entries (0-999).
+The accompanying set of times is passed in via the index keyword argument.
+If no times are passed into index, a default set of time indices is generated.

+The LightCurve object itself is based on a pandas DataFrame.
+For more information check out the `pandas documentation <http://pandas.pydata.org/pandas-docs/stable/>`_

 Spectra
 -------